-Union Pacific's Support our Troops initiative encourages employees to send messages to our railroad's uniformed soldiers on active duty around the world.
-We sent an American flag, messages and care packages to our 63 employees stationed overseas on Memorial Day.
-This marked the 14th year we supported troops in this way.
+Union Pacific’s Support our Troops initiative encourages employees to send messages to our railroad’s uniformed soldiers on active duty around the world.
+For the 16th year in a row, our employees sent an American flag, messages and care packages to colleagues stationed overseas on Memorial Day.

 Brakeman Chris Tinsley, center, and his fellow firefighters hold a Union Pacific flag while deployed.